aheui/aheui.github.io/_posts/2006-10-27-specification.en.markdown

   * The queue is mapped to ㅇ.
   * The extension protocol is mapped to ㅎ.
 * The storage names are used as parameters  for the ㅅ (select) or ㅆ (transfer) instructions.
-* The the initial storage is the stack corresponding to the empty final consonant
+* The initial storage is the stack corresponding to the empty final consonant
-* It is recommended to support at least 32-bit signed integer for storages.

 ## Example